 - The right to receive a full settlement, partial payment, or denial of your claim within 90 days.

-Help Is Available if You Need It
+Help Is Available If You Need It

 We will represent you during every phase of your claim, speak on your behalf with all the parties involved, protect your rights, and keep you informed every step of the way.
-We understand how hurricane insurance is not the same as flood insurance in Florida and can assist you with your initial claim with your insurance company and with your appeal.
+We understand how hurricane insurance is not the same as flood insurance in Florida and can assist you with your initial claim with your insurance company or with your appeal.
 Let us help you get back on the road to recovery.